This review contains affiliate links. Please see my disclaimer for more info.

-As a blogger, you will gain access to your own Autoresponder for building a list and following up with your email subscribers with opportunities, products, and services.
+This is to build a list and follow up with your email subscribers with opportunities, products, and services.

 There’s also the option to integrate the tool with ‘Popup Xpert’.

 Autoresponders generally offer different pricing plans, depending on the number of subscribers you wanna manage and email.

-Any Support Available Inside ‘LL’?
+Any Support Available Inside LeadsLeap?

 The only option you have for help is to submit a support ticket to the team.